Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific

 \subsubsection{Architecture}

-Our proposed segmentation models are based on the well-known UNet \cite{ronneberger2015u} structure.
-The original UNet \cite{ronneberger2015u} architecture comprises an encoding path to extract abstract feature maps from the input images and a decoding path to translate the extracted feature maps into output segmentation map.
-In order to keep the high-resolution information in the decoding path and have a more stable training process, UNet \cite{ronneberger2015u} utilizes skip connections between corresponding levels of encoding and decoding path.
-Here, we use a variant of the UNet architecture to boost the performance on segmentation tasks.\\ Firstly, for feature extraction in the encoding path of our proposed segmentation models, pre-trained models (on ImageNet dataset \cite{deng2009imagenet}) are incorporated.
-The pre-trained networks that we utilized in this framework are 152-layered ResNet (ResNet152) \cite{he2016deep}, 169-layered DensNet (DensNet169) \cite{huang2017densely}, Xception \cite{chollet2017xception}, and Inception-ResNet v2 (ResNetV2) \cite{szegedy2017inception}.
-These models are referred to as the base model in our proposed segmentation framework.
-Outputs of the last convolutional layer from the base network are extracted and up-sampled followed by convolution layers in each level of decoding path.
-The number of up-sampling layers in this path is equal to the number of max-pooling layers in the encoding path.
-Skip connections are drawn between the same levels of encoding and decoding path, however, unlike the original UNet, they are merged by "add" operators.
-In order to equalize the number of feature maps in the corresponding levels, bottleneck convolutions have been employed.
-Feature maps from different decoding levels are then gathered in a pyramid feature pooling manner.
-Afterward, a series of convolutions are applied to them.
-The final output of the network (segmentation map) is generated by applying a 1$\times$1 convolutions followed by a sigmoid activation on the output of the last convolutional layer.
-The schematic architecture of the proposed transfer learning model is shown in Fig. \ref{fig:transfer_network}.
+Our proposed segmentation networks are based on the well-known UNet architecture which comprises an encoding path to extract abstract feature maps from the input images and a decoding path to translate the extracted feature maps into output segmentation map.
+In order to keep the high-resolution information in the decoding path and have a more stable training process, UNet utilizes skip connections between corresponding levels of encoding and decoding path.
+Here, we use a variant of the UNet architecture to boost the performance on skin lesion analysis tasks.